gauthma/LaTeX/docs/README.md

 My LaTeX templates
 ===

 These are the templates I use for most of my interactions with LaTeX.
-The example *LaTeX* files are processed using *XeLaTeX*, except for `cv` (*LuaLaTeX*, to ease the use of pretty fonts), and `presentation`, which for annoying TeXnical reasons, requires `pdflatex`.
+The example *LaTeX* files are processed using *XeLaTeX*, except for `cv`, which uses *LuaLaTeX*, to simplify usign pretty fonts.

 Bear in mind that PDF is a [vector format][2], so including raster images might lead to poor results.
 You can ameliorate the problem by trial and error, tweaking scale factors, image width, etc.